Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Main results

-\begin{remark}[On the choice of $\kappa$] We typically choose $\kappa$ in \eqref{eq:main_theorem} as small as possible giving a global bound on the prediction risk small, such that the event on which the bound stands occurs with a sufficiently large probability. \end{remark}
+\end{theorem} We show in Section \ref{sec:bounding_M} below that the random variables $M_i$ can be bounded explicitly with high probability when a finite number of signals is observed and the noise (assumed Gaussian) satisfies Assumption \ref{hyp:bruit}.
+Giving explicit bounds in the case where an infinite number of signals (possibly a continuum) is observed is beyond the scope of this paper and could be an avenue for future work. \begin{remark}[On the choice of $\kappa$] We typically choose $\kappa$ in \eqref{eq:main_theorem} as small as possible giving a global bound on the prediction risk small, such that the event on which the bound stands occurs with a sufficiently large probability. \end{remark}

-\begin{remark}[On the dimension $K$] The bound $K$ on the sparsity $s$ does not appear neither in the upper bound on the prediction error \eqref{eq:main_theorem} nor in the lower bound on the probability \eqref{eq:proba_maintheorem}.
+\begin{remark}[On the dimension $K$] The bound $K$ on the sparsity $s$ appears neither in the upper bound on the prediction error \eqref{eq:main_theorem} nor in the lower bound on the probability \eqref{eq:proba_maintheorem}.
 Thus, it can be taken arbitrarily large.
 This was already the case in \cite{butucea22} where $\spi$ is a singleton and $\nu$ is a Dirac measure, see Remark 2.4 therein. \end{remark}